Royal Veterinary College, University of London

 Founded in 1791, the Royal Veterinary College (RVC), University of London, is at the forefront of teaching, research and practice in biological sciences and veterinary medicine, and has been behind some important advances in the history of disease control, evolution, and human and animal welfare and medicine.

-veterinary school in the UK & EU 1
+Veterinary School in the UK & EU 1

 for teaching excellence

-1 QS World University Rankings 2020
+1 QS World University Subject Rankings 2021

 About the Royal Veterinary College: